Cling to the main vine, not the

 Day 5, Friday, "Sir, you gave me this problem yesterday!"
 I

-replied "If you had been awake you might have noticed I gave
+replied "If you had been alert you might have noticed I gave

-you this problem on Monday, Tuesday, Wednesday as well!"
+you this problem on Monday, Tuesday, Wednesday and Thursday as

 Week 3 saw a breakthrough.
 Two students drew a beautiful picture